Diabetes and Reality TV, with Marcus LaCour from Say I Do

 One day, the doc called and said they didn’t have any samples.
 I was down in my last 10 units.
 So for about an extra two and a half, almost three weeks, I was rationing 10 units of insulin.

 When did that situation start getting better for you?

 I ended up getting a loan from my boss because at the time I started a new position and he was like, “I don’t want to see you suffer.”
 At the time, NovoLog Flex Pens were $250 for the pack.
 So he gave me a check for $250 and said, “Hey, go get your meds.”
 So that was how I got through that.
 Then somehow, by some sort of miracle, after that pack ended, my doctor, all of a sudden, got samples again.

 What is your management routine like now?

-Do you feel you prefer the MDI or do you feel the pump ultimately is going to be better?
+Do you feel you prefer the multiple daily injection (MDI) or do you feel the pump ultimately is going to be better?

 I’m already seeing changes in my numbers, just from average standpoint.
 On the shots, the lowest my A1C was, or I could get it, with 6.9, 6.8, but now I’m seeing, that even though there are days where I may be high because the pod didn’t take, or I may run low, those days are few and far between, so I’m running normal on a lot more of a regular basis.